 Center for Online Writing

 English Department faculty will read your paper and provide general feedback, so think about asking us to help with the criteria for writing effective papers (see below).
-Other inquiries are also welcome, but please note that we do not proofread papers or merely correct your APA or MLA style usage.
+Because our goal is primarily educational, we do not proofread papers or correct APA or MLA style.
 Doing so would make us better editors but would not help you improve your writing.
-If you want to review grammar rules make an appointment to see a face to face writing center instructor or try these Purdue OWL links to help you refresh your grammar and mechanical skills.
-Some exercises include practice tests with answer keys.

 Criteria for effective papers: